 Benevolence and Compassion;

 Flourishing and Peaceful;

 Omen of Appearing of Sages and Future Greatness;

 How Have Images of Qilin Been Used Throughout History?

-Qilin Court, a hall in the royal palace of the Western Han Dynasty (202 BC — 8 AD), placed pictures of exceptional and contributive generals and ministers that were approved by emperors.
+Qilin Court, a hall in the royal palace of the Western Han Dynasty (202 BC — 8 AD), placed pictures of exceptional and contributive generals and ministers that emperors approved.

-Since then, Qilin Court or Qilin Ge has been representative of exceptional accomplishment and supreme honor.
+Since then, Qilin Court or Qilin Ge has represented exceptional accomplishment and supreme honor.

 Qilin Hoof Shape Golds of the Western Han Dynasty, Made Under Command of Emperor Wu of Han (156 BC — 87 BC) to Memorize Encountering of A Qilin During His Hunting and to Award Nobles and Contributive Officials — Nanchang Relic Museum for Haihun Principality of Han Dynasty (Photo by Dongmaiying)

 In front of buildings, their statues are widely used to exorcise evil spirits, protect, and bring people living inside good luck.

 To Show Power and Authority